felixrieseberg/React-Dropzone-Component/README.md

 ```

 ##### Usage Without Automatic Posting
-If you want to use this component without posting automatically to a URL but instead do the posting yourself, then you can just leave the `postUrl` option empty and handle the displaying of progress by yourself using the provided event handlers.
-In this case, Dropzone.js requires that the Dropzone Component is creates as a `<form>` with the `action` attribute set.
-To use this feature, use the component like so:
+If you want to use this component without posting automatically to a URL but instead do the posting yourself, then you can just fill the `postUrl` option with a meaningless string and handle the displaying of progress by yourself using the provided event handlers.
+To see this in action, check out the `examples`!

 ```
-var componentConfig = {
+var componentConfig = { postUrl: 'no-url' };
-    iconFiletypes: ['.jpg', '.png', '.gif'],
-    showFiletypeIcon: true
-    // Notice how there's no postUrl set here
-};

-React.render(
+var djsConfig = { autoProcessQueue: false }
+var eventHandlers = { addedfile: (file) => console.log(file) }

+ReactDOM.render(
     <DropzoneComponent config={componentConfig}
-                       action="uploads.php"
                        eventHandlers={eventHandlers}
                        djsConfig={djsConfig} />,
     document.getElementById('content')